A well-prepared vocalist plus a well-chosen mic equals a perfect recording

 A lot of performers, however, prefer to get closer.
 Much of this comes from live performance experience, where it’s necessary to be right on top of the mic to avoid feedback at elevated volumes.
 Others simply prefer the extreme “up-close and personal” sound that comes with close mic placement.
 (I confess to being a confirmed mic-eater; using dynamic mics, I usually stand with my moustache just brushing the windscreen.)

-A useful trick to back enthusiastic mic eaters off a few inches is to use a panty-hose and embroidery hoop windscreen.
+A useful trick to back enthusiastic mic eaters off a few inches is to use a pop filter.
 Another, truly sneaky, is to set up two microphones—one close in, one 6″ away.
 Mute the close one.
 Surprisingly enough, this trick even works when you try it on yourself.

 Wherever your microphone ends up, put pieces of gaffer’s tape on the floor in front of the singer’s toes so s/he can return to the same spot for subsequent takes.